Protected Wreck Sites FAQs

 How are wrecks protected?

 Wrecks may be protected through the listing system.
-Once we have identified a wreck site as being historically, archaeologically or artistically import, the Secretary of State for Culture, Media and Sport may then list it under Section 1 of the Protection of Wrecks Act 1973.
+Once we have identified a wreck site as being historically, archaeologically or artistically import, the Secretary of State for Digital, Culture, Media and Sport may then list it under Section 1 of the Protection of Wrecks Act 1973.
 Each designated wreck has an exclusion zone around it.

 We administer Section 1 of the Act and the associated licensing scheme together with our partners Cadw: Welsh Historic Monuments and the Northern Ireland Environment Agency.
 Historic Marine Protected Areas have replaced use of Section 1 of the Protection of Wrecks Act 1973 for the designation of historic shipwrecks in Scottish territorial waters.
 The legislation was repealed in Scotland on 1 November 2013.
 Please see the Historic Scotland website for information on legislation in Scotland.